HighNESS Conceptual Design Report: Volume I: Design of the ESS Ultracold Neutron source

 \subsection{\ce{SD_2} source in twister}

-The first option that we consider is to place the UCN source as close as possible to the cold source inside the lower moderator plug in the ESS twister.
+The first option that we consider is to place the UCN source as close as possible to the cold source inside the lower moderator plug in the ESS twister (see Section \ref{sec:fac}).
 This option corresponds to {\it option 1} in \cref{fig:oldfig4}.
-For an explanation of the geometry and the purpose of the twister, see Section 3.1 in \cite{zaniniworkshop2022}.
 The rationale behind this concept is to maximize the cold flux delivered to the UCN converter and therefore the UCN production, in agreement with the results shown in \cref{fig:distance}.
 This solution requires either to design a dedicated second-generation cold moderator or to find a design that complements the first-generation cold source, without impacting the needs of the NNBAR experiment and of the neutron scattering instruments.
 As indicated in \cite{zaniniworkshop2022}, a possible design which, thanks to the reduced amount of SD$_\text{2}$ inside the twister, might be possible to cool and operate, consists of a thin slab of SD$_\text{2}$ placed close to the main cold source.
 We explore several ideas using a thin SD$_\text{2}$ converter in the twister in \cref{sec:thinslab,sec:hole,sec:cyl}.
 A larger volume of SD$_\text{2}$, if coolable at the high power levels of ESS, could be a very promising source of VCNs, as well as UCNs.
 This is discussed in \cref{sec:prim}.